Bruker S2 PICOFOX

 - Pesticide and adulterate detection

-- Mercury in tap water and orange juice – read the lab report…
+- Analysis of lead in tea drinks – read the lab report…

 Mercury in Glass